gphilipp/bdd-guide-clojure/README.md

 ## Conclusion

-It works ok, but there are a few minor issues:
+I think it works great all in all, with those minor quirks:

+- Each step of the feature is printed twice in a row (see screenshot above) when using Cursive test execution.
 - Running the BDD tests in Cursive yields this cryptic error

     ```
     Error handling response - class java.lang.IllegalArgumentException: Argument for @NotNull parameter 'path' of com/intellij/openapi/vfs/impl/local/LocalFileSystemBase.findFileByPath must not be null
     ```

-- Each step of the feature is printed twice in a row (see screenshot above)
-- Status is always green using the Jetbrains cucumber for java runner event if there are failing tests.

-I'd really like Cursive or Jetbrains to create a "Cucumber for Clojure" plugin which would support the same as the "Cucumber for Java" plugin :
+So, what's missing now is :
 - Autocompletion for steps.
 - "find usage" from stepdefs to steps.
-- Right click on a scenario or feature section in a gherkin file and run it or debug it

 Hey, even Scala has a [plugin](https://plugins.jetbrains.com/plugin/7460?pr=mps), we can't let it at rest :smile:

 Have BDD fun !